MarcGueury/oci-genai-agent-ext-lab/1-install/install.md

     </copy>
     ```

-    In such case, just rerunning ./build.sh fixed the issue.
+    In such case, just rerunning ./starter.sh build fixed the issue.

 4. During terraform:
     ```